PraneetKapoor2619/PAVR/README.md

 These steps required to use pavr.py are explained below with the help of an example.

 EXAMPLE
-Suppose you have directory names "irsensor" in which you have the following files
+Suppose you have directory named "irsensor" in which you have the following files
 &nbsp;&nbsp;&nbsp;1. main.c
 &nbsp;&nbsp;&nbsp;2.
 USART.c
 &nbsp;&nbsp;&nbsp;3.
 USART.h